cjdbarlow/bedside-notebook/disease/obs/aph.md

 Foetal investigations:
 * CTG
 	* Once mother stable or resuscitation commenced
-	* Aids decision mkaing on mode of delivery
+	* Aids decision making on mode of delivery
 	* In general, a non-reassuring trace should result in expedited delivery.

 ##Management